tiagofreire-pt/rpi_uputronics_stratum1_chrony/README.md

 - [X] set the serial baudrate to its maximum (up to 115200 bps).
 - [X] provide hardware timestamping for NTP and PTP packets on the Rpi 5B.
 - [X] provide PTP Hardware Clock (PHC) support under Chrony
-- [ ] add support for the internal hardware RTC on the Rpi 5B.
+- [X] disable the internal hardware RTC DS9091 on the Rpi 5B.
+- [X] add support for the high precision RTC RV3028.
+- [X] disable GLONASS GNSS usage #slavaukraini
 - [ ] correct the timekeeping skew from CPU temperature flutuation.

 Chrony vs 4.5 `server` tracking statistics after 1 day of uptime: